neshkoli/MMM-IsraelNews/README.md

 - Display news with favicons from different sources
 - Show timestamps for each news item
-- Automatically scroll through headlines if there are more than `numLines`
 - Update news every `updateInterval` seconds

 You can customize the number of visible headlines, scroll speed, and add multiple RSS feeds by modifying the configuration options.